-Shaka Guide's Horseshoe Bend and Page, Arizona Itinerary
+Shaka Guide's Horseshoe Bend and Lake Powell Itinerary

-The City of Page and its surrounding areas are located in northern Arizona, close to the Utah border.
+Horseshoe Bend, Lake Powell, and the City of Page are located in northern Arizona, close to the Utah border.

-It’s often visited by travelers who explored the Grand Canyon first, but it shouldn’t be overlooked.
+They're often visited by travelers who explored the Grand Canyon first, but they shouldn’t be overlooked.

 During this tour, you’ll find geological wonders, hikes, scenic vistas, and so much more.

-The most well-known feature near Page is Horseshoe Bend.
+The most well-known feature in this area is Horseshoe Bend.

 There, the Colorado River eroded its way through beautiful sandstone creating a thousand-foot cliff overlooking a stunning rock formation.